branan/snazzy/README.md

 }
 ```

-This compiles to the following 65816 assembly:
+This excerpt compiles to the following 65816 assembly:

 ```
 main: